ami-iit/adam/README.md

 ### PyTorch Batched interface

 > [!NOTE]
 > When using this interface, note that the first call of the jitted function can be slow, since JAX needs to compile the function.
-Than it will be fast!
+Then it will be faster!

 ```python
 import adam